tidymass/tidymass-website/content/en/r-package/massstat.md

 Additional functions cover heatmaps, correlations, distances, graph conversion, PLS and PLS-DA.
 Supervised separation on training data is not predictive validation: use appropriate held-out or nested validation and avoid selecting features before splitting the data.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-massstat-en.svg" caption="From study design to statistics.
+Numbers show the reading order; this is a schematic." >}}

+Before testing, write down which group is numerator and which is denominator.
+Inspect sample counts, pairing and transformation.
+Read effect size together with adjusted P values, then return to peak evidence for important features.
+PCA separation alone is not a hypothesis test.

 ## Functional scope

 PCA and scaling; fold change and hypothesis tests; volcano plots and heatmaps; correlations, distances and graphs; PLS/PLS-DA.